-Why does the RSPCA support humane food?
+Why Does the RSPCA Support Humane Food?
 Part II

 We recently looked at eggs, chicken, pork and fish and what the animals farmed to produce these products need to live a good life.
 These are some of Australia’s most intensively-farmed animals, so providing things like more space to move, perches for birds and comfortable bedding for pigs makes a big difference.